Money expert Clark Howard thinks that beyond supporting yourself, saving and investing for retirement should be your most important financial goal.

 - Roth vs. Traditional IRAs: Unlocking the Secret Code

 How To Become a Millionaire With an IRA in 37 Years

 The biggest challenge to becoming a millionaire with an IRA is that you’re limited to contributing only $6,000 per year in 2022 ($7,000 if you’re 50 or older).

 The investment options for IRAs are much more plentiful than those for 401(k)s.
 Plus, there’s a pretty good chance that you’ll pay less in fees for an IRA compared to a 401(k).

 And depending on your income, there’s even a Clark-approved way to combat those lower contribution limits.

 Still, the best way to make use of an IRA is to start contributing as early in your career as possible.

 |Time to $1 Million||37 years, 6 months, 3 days|

-If you contributed this year’s IRA maximum of $6,000 every year and earned a 7% average annual return on investment (ROI), it would take a little more than 37½ years to grow your account to $1 million.
+If you contribute this year’s IRA maximum of $6,000 every year and earn a 7% average annual return on investment (ROI), it would take a little more than 37½ years to grow your account to $1 million.